CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/06-structures.md

 ---
 title: "Data Structures for Scalability"
-teaching: 100
+teaching: 50
-exercises: 100
+exercises: 30
 questions:
 - How does my solution scale as the problem becomes bigger?
 - Why should I care about algorithmic complexity?
 - What is the fastest data structure for searching a value?
 objectives:
 - Classify search algorithms according to algorithmic complexity.
-- Explain the basic idea behind hash tables.
 - Build a binary tree from simple ordered data.
 - Express the algorithmic complexity of simple algorithms written in pseudocode.
 - Compare different data structures.
-- Describe linked lists, binary trees and hash tables.
+- Describe linked lists and binary trees.
-- Contrast worst-case and average algorithmic complexities.
 - Understand O() notation.
 keypoints:
 - If your algorithm is worse than O(n), think harder.